mxcube/mxcubecore/docs/source/dev/abstract_classes.md

     FAULT = 4
     OFF = 5
 ```
-The HardwareObjectState class is asigned to the STATES object, so in the inheriting from HardwareObject classes it is accessible as self.STATES
+The HardwareObjectState class is assigned to the STATES object, so it is accessible by the inheriting from HardwareObject classes as self.STATES.

 In case additional states for a specific implementation are needed, there is a placeholder enumeration.